RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 In my reading on Docker I had came across the `docker-compose` feature and the concept of splitting the backend of your application into one container, and the frontend into another.
 This allowed you to take down or put up the two separate from one another, scale them, switch one out for another, etc. That sounded seriously cool to me, and armed with no other good reason than that I went to work.
 Lesson learned in retrospect: "this sounds sweet" is not _always_ a good reason to do something.

-First goal, split the frontend and backend code nicely into their own directories and make the app functional again.
+First goal, split the frontend and backend code nicely into their own directories and make the app functional again, pre Docker.
 The thought of doing this even a year or two ago would have scared the crap out of me so the fact that I went at it with such zeal was a nice reminder I _had_ gotten better at all this.

 The initial file structure looked like this.